alxHawley/python-behave/README.md

 behave features/api.feature
 ```

 Alternatively, you can run tests based on how they are tagged.
 The API scenarios are tagged with @api and FE tests as @ui.
+As the Selenium tests are added, more tags will be added - so far, @login and @performance have been created.
 An example of running the @api tagged scenarios:

 ```bash
 behave --tags=@api